Mini-Stef/Core-Data-Model-Editor/README.md

 ## Where to get the app

-The app must be downloaded from the app store.
+The app must be downloaded from the app store: https://apps.apple.com/us/app/coredata-model-editor/id6449733666

 But wait !
 It's not a free app !!!